Genomon-Project/paplot-doc/command.rst

     ├ lib
     ├ style
     │
-    └ index.html             <--- Please open the file in a web browser.
+    └ index.html             <--- Please open this file in a web browser.

-If you want to move the output files, please move each ``{output_dir}``.
+Please movew  whole ``{output_dir}`` when you want to move the result, so as not to destroy the directory structure.

-Method of operation of the output file, please refer to the `how to use graphs <./index.html#how-to-toc>`_ .
+Please refer to the `how to use graphs <./index.html#how-to-toc>`_  for detailed way of seeing the result.

 .. |new| image:: image/tab_001.gif